Dhusha/GPT2-Model/README.md

    - Deployment
    - Usage instructions

-## Learnings/Outcomes of thix project:
+## Learnings/Outcomes of this project:
 This project provided valuable insights into the process of developing and deploying a custom GPT model.
 Key learnings include:

 1. **Data Preparation and Fine-Tuning**: Fine-tuning a GPT model on GUVI-specific data allowed for more relevant and accurate outputs tailored to specific needs.
 The importance of quality data and appropriate preprocessing cannot be overstated.